 Kanchenjunga Trek in April: All You Need To Know

-The best time to really appreciate the Kanchenjunga treks is in April, for those who love the outdoors and adventure.
-You can really experience the Himalayas’ magnificence when the weather is pleasant and the surrounding scenery is colorful.
+The best time to appreciate the Kanchenjunga treks is in April, for those who love the outdoors and adventure.
+You can experience the Himalayas’ magnificence when the weather is pleasant and the surrounding scenery is colourful.

 Springtime brings with it a beautiful mix of weather that makes for the best trekking conditions.
 There are no better wide-angle views of the towering Himalayan peaks than the clear skies of April.
 The snow-capped peaks of Kanchenjunga and the surrounding peaks create a breathtaking mountain backdrop.